Insights

 Six Strategies for Learning, Not Memorizing, Your Speech

-Speakers who have been trained in stage performance learn their speeches differently.
-Try these six strategies to learn your speech.
-When you do, you’ll find that you know your speech even better than if you had simply used rote memorization.
+Speakers who have been trained in stage performance learn their speeches using completely different techniques.
+When you use these strategies, you’ll find that you know your speech even better than if you had simply memorized it.

 #1 Develop Your Speech With a Clear Progression of Understanding

 First and foremost, a jumbled speech is hard to learn.
-If your speech doesn’t have a clear progression of understanding, it will be difficult for your audience to comprehend and challenging for you to learn as well.
+If your speech doesn’t have a clear progression of understanding, it will be difficult for your audience to comprehend and challenging for you to learn.

 The progression of understanding is a way of organizing your speech by meeting your audience where they are and moving them towards a new way of thinking using organized teaching points.
-In other words, it’s the logical learning order that will help your audience understand exactly what they need to fully accept and apply your core message.
+In other words, it’s the logical learning order.
+It helps your audience understand exactly what they need to fully accept and apply your Core Message.

-Make sure that during the content creation process, you adequately focus on your audience’s experience.
-What do they need to know and understand in order to be able to accept and act on your Core Message?
-Anticipate their fears, worries, objections, and questions to craft a message that seamlessly guides them from where they are now to where they will be when they accept your Core Message.
+Try it yourself: As you outline, draft, and revise your speech, focus on your audience’s experience.
+Ask yourself: What do they need to know and understand in order to be able to accept and act on my Core Message?
+Anticipate their fears, worries, objections, and questions.

 #2 Use the Power of Muscle Memory to Your Advantage

-However you practice your speech is the way your body will remember it.
+The way you practice your speech is the way your body will remember it.
 If you’re sitting at your desk, mumbling your lines and impatiently repeating “What comes next…what comes next…what comes next,” that frustration, lack of flow, and lack of connection will become part of your muscle memory.
-Your body remembers how you practiced, and when it’s time for the real deal, you’ll subconsciously compress the level of expression in your performance.

-And rote memorization makes it very hard for your brain to do anything besides remember the image of the words on the page.
-If you practice like that, your body will remember those unhelpful feelings of intensity and frustration that you experienced while memorizing.
+Rote memorization makes it very hard for your brain to do anything besides remember the image of the words on the page.
+That’s why we suggest practicing how you want to perform—on your feet, with full energy, movement, and emotion.

-So use the power of muscle memory to your advantage; develop positive performance habits that allow you to be fully present when you step onstage.
+When you learn your speech this way, you use the power of muscle memory to your advantage.
+You develop positive performance habits that allow you to be fully present when you step onstage.

 X Mark icon